-At its core, according to Rosenweig, a zero-trust approach to security is exactly what its name implies.
-"Never trust anything unless you can verify someone is who they say [they are]," Rosenweig says, regardless of whether someone has access to an app or network.
+At its core, according to Rosenzweig, a zero-trust approach to security is exactly what its name implies.
+"Never trust anything unless you can verify someone is who they say [they are]," Rosenzweig says, regardless of whether someone has access to an app or network.

 With two-factor authentication, you need to provide an additional piece of information alongside your username and password in order to log in.
 Most often, this takes the form of an alphanumeric authentication code that's sent to your phone via text message or through an authenticator app that you install on your device.